Married? This is the Single Smartest Social Security Decision You Can Make

 Most people think that saving enough for retirement is the most important aspect of preparing for your future.
 However, guaranteeing the maximum amount of retirement income is probably your best move.

 Things can and do happen to savings.
-It is fairly common for people use up these reserves.
-Medical costs, unexpected emergencies and twists in the stock market can dramatically change your fortunes.
+It is fairly common for people to use up these reserves.
+Medical costs, unexpected emergencies, and twists in the stock market can dramatically change your fortunes.

 Guaranteed retirement income – income that you will receive every month no matter what and for as long as you live – can be the key to a secure retirement.
 Social Security is one of the best sources of guaranteed retirement income.
 This is why maximizing your Social Security income is a good move.